Chicken Gizzard Really?

-- - 4 Maggi seasoning cubes (two cubes for boiling gizzard and 2 cubes for the stir-fry; you can substitute Maggi with bouillon cubes/powder).
+- - 4 seasoning cubes or 4 teaspoons of seasoning powder (2 cubes/2 teaspoons for boiling gizzard and 2 cubes/2 teaspoons for the stir-fry).

-- - 1 tablespoon Salt for boiling chicken gizzard and a little more for the stir-fry.
+- - Good amount of salt for boiling the chicken gizzard and a little more for the stir-fry

 - - 2-3 tablespoon olive oil